benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 You want to fill up your ice bath so that you can immerse yourself up to your shoulders without the water overflowing.

-Figuring the exact amount you need will require trial and error.

-As a rule of thumb, you’ll never want to fill up the ice bath more than two-thirds of the way.
-The water will rise once you jump in and add in the ice.
+As a rule of thumb, never fill up the ice bath more than two-thirds of the way.
+The water will rise once you add the ice and yourself to the tub.

-If you’re concerned with the tub overflowing, start with 50% water, then slowly add more water until you reach the optimal level.
+When starting out, to avoid overflowing, begin with 50% water and gradually adjust to your preferred water level.
 So if the capacity of your ice bath is 400 L, start with 200 L and go from there.

 <h3 id="how-much-ice">How much ice to use?</h3>

-This depends on:

-- how cold you want the bath to be
-- what temperature the water is at before you put in the ice
-- how much water you have in the tub (the less water you use, the less ice you’ll need to cool it down)

-Through trial and error, you’ll find out what quantity of ice is ideal for your specific model and set up.

 Ice Pod recommends adding anywhere between 15 and 40 lbs of ice (7-18kg) to the tub per session.

-So start with 15 lbs (7 kg), let the water cool down, measure the temperature, and add more ice if needed.
+Again, figuring out exactly how much ice you need to get the temperature of your ice bath where you want it to be will take some trial and error.
+Be patient.
+Start with less ice (eg. 15 lbs) and add more gradually.
+Note that the more water you have in your tub, the more ice you'll need to cool it down.

 <h3 id="how-long">How long should you stay in an ice bath?</h3>

 Stay in the ice bath for 2-3 minutes.

-When you first get in the ice bath, you’ll tense up and hyperventilate.
-Slow down your breathing and relax.
+When you get in the ice bath, you’ll tense up and hyperventilate.
+Slow down your breathing and try to relax.
 After a while, you’ll feel a sense of calm and peace.
 That’s the state we’re looking for.
-Once you’ve reached it, you can end your session.
+Once you’ve reached that state, you can end your session.

 <h3 id="temperature">What temperature is recommended?</h3>

-Getting used to ice baths can take some getting used to.
+Cold water immersion can take some getting used to.
 Start with 59° F (15°C) and progressively decrease the temperature session after session.

-You may also want to practice taking cold showers to get used to the shock the cold creates on your body.
+If you don't have an ice bath yet, start building up your resistance to the cold by taking cold or contrast showers daily.

 <img class="img-fw" src="/assets/blog/portable-ice-bath-accessories.jpg" alt="">

-<h3 id="change-water">How often do you change the water?</h3>
+<h3 id="change-water">How often do I change the water in the tub?</h3>

-Replace the water in your tub every 3 to 5 sessions and clean thoroughly before refilling.
+Swap out the water every 3 to 5 sessions and give it a good clean before refilling.

-If you want to change the water less often, add epsom salt to your bath (about 1 lb or 0.5kg per tub).
-This will allow you to keep your water clean.

-If you use salt, you can replace the water every 2 to 4 weeks.
+Some say Epsom salt has disinfecting properties and can be used to keep water clean longer.
+The recommended amount is about 1 lb or 0.5kg per tub.
 Do not use table salt or other types of chloride salts.

 <h3 id="clean">How do I clean and maintain an ice bath?</h3>

-Before you use your ice bath for the first time, make sure to properly wash it with soap and water.
+Wash your ice bath with soap and water before you use for the first time and everytime you drain the water.
 Do not use bleach or other chemical products - they may damage your tub’s isolating and waterproofing properties.

 <h3 id="where-set-up">Where should I set up my portable ice bath?</h3>

 Most portable ice baths are UV resistant so you can use them outside as well as inside.
 Check your ice bath’s instruction manual for “maximum temperatures”.
 The LUMI Recovery Pod can sustain temperatures of up to 50C, for example.
-So you might not want to leave it in the sun for too long.

-**For those of you wanting to set it up on your balcony:**
+Set it up on top of a slope or near a sink so you can drain it without flooding the area.

+Beware if you live in an apartment.
 Once filled up, your ice bath will weigh over 300 kg.
 Add your body weight, and that’s a lot of weight in a small area.

 Your balcony may not be built to sustain such pressure.

-Consult your developer, builder, Homeowners Association (HOA), Condominium Board, or a structural engineer before it is safe to set up a portable ice bath on your balcony.
+Consult your developer, builder, Homeowners Association (HOA), Condominium Board, or structural engineer before it is safe to set up a portable ice bath on your balcony.

-<h3 id="after-eating">Is it safe to take an ice bath after eating?</h3>

-Ice baths are safe after eating.
-Cold water does not drive blood flow away from your core organs, and thus does not interfere with digestion.

-I’m not a doctor, and you may want to confirm this with a medical professional before jumping in right after a gluttony.

 <img class="img-fw" src="/assets/blog/ice-bath-landscape.jpg" alt="">